20 October 1314 imperial election: Electors

+Civil war between two rival kings

 As a result of the election, Louis IV, Duke of Bavaria was elected Holy Roman Emperor.
 However, due to the unrecognized claim of John II of Lauenburg, the election was considered invalid by the electors who supported Frederick the Fair.

 The two contested elections caused the eruption of a civil war inside the Holy Roman Empire, fought between pro-Luxembourg and pro-Habsburg parties.
 Louis was successfully crowned at Aachen - the customary site of coronations - by the Archbishop of Mainz, while Henry II of Virneburg, who as the Archbishop of Cologne had the customary right to crown the new "King of the Romans," crowned Frederick at Bonn.
 In the following conflict between the kings, Louis recognized the independence of Switzerland from the Habsburg dynasty in 1316.

 After several years of bloody war, victory finally seemed within the grasp of Frederick, who was strongly supported by his brother Leopold.
 However, Frederick's army was decisively defeated in the Battle of Mühldorf on 28 September 1322 on the Ampfing Heath, where Frederick and 1300 nobles from Austria and Salzburg were captured.
 Louis was finally crowned Emperor in Rome on 17 January 1328 by Senator Giacomo Colonna.
 At the time, the Pope resided in Avignon.